If You Can't Find The Answers In Our FAQ's, Give Us a Call!

 Florida: We cover almost the entire state of Florida.
 There are a few remote counties in Florida where we are not MLS members.
 To make sure we cover your area, enter your zip code and check or contact our office.

-New York: We serve upstate New York, including the Buffalo Niagara Association of Realtors® and Greater Capitol Association of Realtors®.
+New York: We serve upstate New York, utilizing the Buffalo Niagara Association of Realtors®.

 While the MLS is active or “live” the moment we submit the listing, the other sites only populate this data on a cycle that happens every so many hours, which is why the new listing upload is not instantaneous.